 Tile flooring can be installed over various subfloors and surfaces, making it a versatile option for many spaces.
 Here are a few examples of subfloors and surfaces that tile can be installed over:

 Tile can be installed over plywood subfloors, often used in residential construction.
-Before installing the tile, it is important to ensure that the plywood is thick enough and in good condition.
+Before installing the tile, it is important to ensure the plywood is thick enough and in good condition.

 - The versatility of tile flooring makes it an excellent choice to update the look of any space without removing and replacing the existing flooring.